Overview of app management and governance in Teams admin center

 Teams users can add apps when they host meetings or chats with people from other organizations.
 They can also use apps shared by people in other organizations when they join meetings or chats hosted by those organizations.
 The data policies of the hosting user's organization, as well as the data sharing practices of any third-party apps shared by that user's organization, are applied.

-Allow any new third-party apps published to the store by default: This controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
+Allow any new third-party apps published to the store by default: This setting controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.

 Select Save.
 The settings take effect after a few hours.

-Zero-touch installation of apps based on admin approval
+Auto install approved apps based on admin approval

 Manage org-wide app settings for Microsoft 365 Government